 Warning: My plot summaries contain spoilers The major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 It’s 1946.
 Straight-laced American agent, T.R.
-Devlin recruits Alicia Huberman, the self-destructive, heavy drinking daughter of a convicted Nazi spy, to infiltrate a group of German expatriates in Brazil.
+Devlin recruits Alicia Huberman, the self-destructive, heavy-drinking daughter of a convicted Nazi spy, to infiltrate a group of German expatriates in Brazil.

 Alicia goes to Devlin and his superiors to ask them what to do.
 They tell her to go ahead, although Devlin is not happy about it.

-Sebastian [blackout]decides to poison Alicia, as the other Nazis will kill him if they suspect his wife is a spy, but if she dies after a short illness they will be none the wiser.[/blackout]
+Sebastian [blackout]decides to poison Alicia, as the other Nazis will kill him if they suspect his wife is a spy, but if she dies after a brief illness they will be none the wiser.[/blackout]

 Devlin [blackout]discovers the substance from the cellar is uranium, suggesting that the Nazis are trying to build a nuclear weapon of some sort.
 He meets Alicia, who already ill from the poison but, hurt by his callous attitude, tells him she has started drinking again.[/blackout]

 Devlin [blackout] realising that Alicia was ill, not drunk, at their last meeting, goes to the villa, sneaks into Alicia’s bedroom and rescues her.
 Sebastian tries to stop them, but Devlin threatens to expose him to the other Nazis, who are waiting downstairs.
-Realising his predicament, Sebastian lets Devlin and Alicia leave and asks them to take him with them.
+Realising his predicament, Sebastian allows Devlin and Alicia to leave and asks them to take him with them.
 Devlin refuses, leaving Sebastian to his fate.[/blackout]

 Notorious has a Mission plot (see spy movie plots).